tobsdb/tobsdb/docs/clients/js.md

 #### `async findMany(table: string, where: object): TDBResponse`

-Send a findMany request to the tobsdb server.
+Send a findMany request to the TobsDB server.

 ##### Parameters: